Update

 Travel Diary Survey

-A Travel Diary Survey collects travel, demographic and vehicle information from members of a household over a short period of time – usually one to seven days.
-Each person reports on aspects of their travel trips with details that include:
+The Travel Diary Survey collects travel pattern, demographic and vehicle information from members of a household over a short period of time — usually one to seven days.
+Each person reports on their trips, providing details such as:

-A Travel Diary Survey captures data that would not be available through other sources, and so shows a more accurate picture of how Bay Area households get around.
+The Travel Diary Survey captures data that would not be available through other sources, providing a more accurate picture of how Bay Area households get around.

 In the past, standard MTC practice has been to administer large household travel surveys roughly once every 10 years.
 More recently, staff have initiated a biennial (every other year) approach to data collection going forward.
 Reasons for this include:

-- Survey technologies are evolving rapidly, including smartphone apps that greatly reduce survey burden and cost; and
+• Survey technologies are evolving rapidly, including smartphone apps that greatly reduce survey burden and cost.

 Previous Travel Diary Surveys